katuo0011/katuo0011/README.md

 ## SUMMARY

-- 6 years of experience in developing web applications
+- 4 years of experience in developing web applications
 - 2 years of experience in developling hardware of IOT in 3D printer
-- experience of frontend techlead
+- experience of frontend TechLead
 - experience of team management
 - experience of recruiting